-Even before it goes public, the of BSE, the oldest bourse in Asia, are changing hands in off-market deals among rich or high net worth individuals (HNIs).
+Even before it goes public, the shares of BSE, the oldest bourse in Asia, are changing hands in off-market deals among rich or high net worth individuals (HNIs).

 Trades not settled through the clearing corporation or clearing house of an exchange are classified as off-market trades.
 The route is frequently used by investors who wish to offload their holdings in unlisted stocks and the payment is settled privately between the parties.